Thinkful-Ed/starter-restaurant-reservation/README.md

 This starter code closely follows the best practices and patterns established in the Robust Server Structure module.

+**Note**: Please do not submit a pull request to this repository with your solution.

 ### Backend Existing files

 The `./back-end` folder contains all the code for the backend project.